Inspired by the Bollywood film “Special 26”, five heists, jewels from the doctor's house; 3 outfit | ExBulletin

 They pretended to be CBI officials, took their cell phones and began to search their home for black money, the complainant alleged.

-After recovering all the money and jewelry, the accused asked the Aggarwal driver to take them with the complainant to his clinic in Maurya Enclave to “continue their search for the black money”, police said. .
+After recovering all the cash and jewelry, the accused asked Aggarwal’s driver to take them with the complainant to his clinic in Maurya Enclave to “continue their search for the black money”, the report said. police.

 However, when the vehicle arrived near the Maurya Enclave Police Station, the Aggarwal driver set off an alarm following which the accused attempted to escape.